Harika-SVL/Azure_Devops/notes.md

     [Refer Here : https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/?view=azure-pipelines]
 * We can also get additional tasks from Market :
     [Refer Here : https://marketplace.visualstudio.com/azuredevops]
-* Let's acheive building the code without using any task
+* Let's achieve building the code without using any task
 * Manual command is `mvn package`
 * The pipeline is
 ```